Votech/authentication_api/README.md

 ### Architecture

 1. **SQLAlchemy**: Manages interactions with an SQLite database for storing user information.
-2. SQLLite: Little databse that comes with Python.
-Its simplicity, lightweight and the fact that whole data base is just a one file makes it ideal choice for this kind of side project.
+2. SQLite is a little database that comes with Python.
+Its simplicity, lightweight nature, and the fact that the whole database is just a one file make it an ideal choice for this kind of side project.
 3. **JWT**: Used for issuing authentication tokens to authenticated users.
 The token includes the user’s email and an expiration time.
 4. **HTTP Server**: A basic HTTP server using Python’s `http.server` module that handles incoming HTTP requests.
 5. **Error Handling**: Custom error handling for cases such as user not found, incorrect credentials, and invalid or expired tokens.

 ### File Structure

-- **`project.py`**: Main server code that initilizes data base, defines the HTTP request handling logic, user authentication, and token generation.
+- **`project.py`**: Main server code that initializes the database, defines the HTTP request handling logic, user authentication, and token generation.
 - test_project.py: Unit tests.
 - **`users.db`**: SQLite database that stores user information (created automatically).
 - **`README.md`**: Documentation of the project.